 As there is no prescribed curriculum for the study of law, there is no pre-law major at Carson-Newman.
 Students are encouraged to major in something they are passionate about, and to take rigorous courses from professors who will challenge them to read and think critically and enhance their written and verbal communication skills.

-Students interested in applying to law school should meet with one of our pre-law advisors early in their academic career in order to develop an academic program that will help the student prepare for law school.
-Students pursuing a B.A. degree should contact Dr. Kara Stooksbury (email@example.com) (471-3556) in the Department of History, Political Science and Sociology.
-Students pursuing a B.S. degree should contact Professor Vonda Laughlin (firstname.lastname@example.org) (471-3318) in the School of Business.
+Students interested in applying to law school should meet with our pre-law advisor early in their academic career in order to develop an academic program that will help the student prepare for law school.
+Students interested in law school should contact Dr. Kara Stooksbury (firstname.lastname@example.org) (471-3556) in the Department of History, Political Science and Sociology.